When it comes to your eCommerce business, your homepage can make or break your conversion rate.

 Your eCommerce Homepage = Your Online Storefront

-Before we get any further, we have to state the obvious.
-For many users, your eCommerce homepage is their first introduction to your site, your products, and your brand.
-It needs to be stellar, engaging, and easy to navigate to keep them coming back for more.
+For many users, your eCommerce homepage is their first impression of your site, your products, and your brand.
+It needs to be stellar, engaging, and easy to navigate to keep them coming back for more online shopping.

-Lots of eCommerce clients focus on optimizing and promoting individual category and product pages, but we argue you should spend just as much (and even more) time designing and optimizing your homepage.
+Lots of eCommerce stores focus on optimizing and promoting individual category and product pages.
+But we argue you should spend just as much (and even more) time designing and optimizing your homepage.

 It doesn’t have to be a complete redesign, either.
 A few simple changes can make all the difference to your conversion rate.
 (Trust us: We’ve done the tests.)